pyomeca/bioptim/README.md

 ### Class: DynamicsOptionsList
-A DynamicsOptionsList is simply a list of Dynamics.
+A DynamicsOptionsList is simply a list of DynamicsOptions.
-The `add()` method can be called exactly as if one was calling the `Dynamics` constructor.
+The `add()` method can be called exactly as if one was calling the `DynamicsOptions` constructor.
 If the `add()` method is used more than one, the `phase` parameter is automatically incremented.

 So a minimal use is as follows: